reasonmethis/docdocgo-core/README.md

 - Ingest - ingest the content of a URL or your local documents
 - Summarize - summarize the content of a URL and ingest it for follow-up queries
 - Database Management - manage your document collections: switch between them, rename, delete, etc.
-- Help - see the help message.
+- Help - get help on how to use the bot by asking the bot itelf or getting a command cheatsheet

 To select a mode, start your message with the corresponding prefix: `/docs`, `/chat`, `/details`, `/quotes`, `/research`, `/web`, `/ingest`, `/summarize`, `/db`, or `/help`.
 You can also use just the first two letters of a prefix.
 For example: